moonwalkerz/slider-plugin/README.md

 # Slider | October CMS

 MoonWalkerz present "Slider"!
 A Splide based slider plugin for October CMS. this plugin allows you to create and publish slideshows ad sliders on your website.
+This plugin was inspired by the Slick Slider Plugin by Peter Hegmann.

 ## 🔥 Features 🔥